WanderingMountainLight/solo_projects/calculator-rebuild/Learning_Log.md

 - **Encapsulation matters**: Moving prompt into function makes the function self-contained
 - **Parameterization adds flexibility**: `prompt_key` parameter makes same function work for different prompts
 - **Consistency in design**: All input functions (numbers, operations) now follow same pattern
-- **Professional iteration**: Real development includes listneing to feedback, implementing and refining working code
+- **Professional iteration**: Real development includes listening to feedback, implementing and refining working code

 ## Reflection
-My implimentation of LSBot's feedback is driven by the belief that getting to "code works" isn't the goal of Software Development and Engineering.
+My implementation of LSBot's feedback is driven by my belief that "code works" isn't the end goal of Software Development and Engineering.
 Professional code is maintainable and consistent.
 Software Engineers respond to feedback.
 LSBot's suggestion helped me see that even though my code worked and was beyond good enough, it could be more elegant by following the same pattern throughout.
 This exercise reinforced that software development is iterative and that good developers welcome feedback as an opportunity to improve.

 ## Final Project State
 Calculator is now complete with: